Brand Guidelines

 Four voices.

-Zesty Spirit handles personality and headline weight.
-Wayside Colorado handles structure and signage.
-Together they cover everything from a billboard to a business card.
+Zesty Spirit carries personality and headlines.
+Wayside Colorado handles structure and labels.
+Together they cover a hero headline down to a caption.

 Zesty Spirit Bold Primary / Display / Headlines